codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Create Custom Adapter

-Next, create a custom adapter class `NavDrawerListAdapter.java` for `ListView` which provides a custom layout for individual list item in the `ListView`.
+Next, create a custom adapter class `NavDrawerListAdapter.java`, which provides a custom layout for individual list item in the `ListView`.

 ```java
 public class NavDrawerListAdapter extends BaseAdapter {